Saint Mercurius

-St. Mercurius was born around 225 A.D. in Cappadocia (Eastern Asia Minor).
-His parents were converts to Christianity and they called him "Philopater" or "Philopatyr" (a Greek name which means 'Lover of the Father').
+St. Mercurius was born around 225 A.D. in Cappadocia (Eastern Asia Minor) into a family of Scythian descent.
+His parents were converts to Christianity and they called him "Philopateer" or "Philopatyr" (a Greek name which means 'Lover of the Father').
 They raised him in a Christian manner.
 When he grew to adulthood (at the age of 17), he enlisted in the Roman army in the reign of Emperor Decius.
 He gained a great reputation among his superiors as a swordsman and a tactician in many battles.
-During this period, it is said that the Emperor grew very close to him.

 Traditional biography

 Family

 Some accounts state that Philopater was born in Eskentos in Cappadocia.
 However, others refer to Rome as his place of birth.
 Mercurius was the son of Yares, an officer in the Roman army.
 One day, while Yares was hunting in the forest with his father, the two were attacked by an animal.
 The animal jumped on Yares' father, causing Yares to faint.
 While Yares was unconscious, he had a vision with a brilliant light and a voice saying:Yares, I am your God who loves you.
 I know that you have a good heart and that you hate the pagan idols.
 I want to inform you that your son, Philopatyr, will become like a tree bearing good fruits, and because of him, I will bless you and your wife.
 Philopatyr will be my witness and will defy all prejudice in my name.

 Yares, his wife, and his son were baptized shortly after.
 All three were given new names.
 Yares became Noah, his wife became Saphina, and Mercurius became Philopater.
 News of their baptism spread quickly in the city and the prince ordered them to be arrested and thrown to wild animals.
 However, the animals did not harm them and the prince decided to release Noah and his family.
 When the Barbarians attacked, Noah went to fight them.
 He was taken prisoner and was brought to their territory, where he was kept for seventeen months.
 When the war finally ended, he went back to his city and joined his family, but died shortly after.

-St. Philopater Mercurius is also said to be the cousin of St. George of Cappadocia.